eolivarez2008/Mon-Bac-Pro-CIEL/README.md

 ### Production Deployment

 This repository provides pre-configured production files including `Dockerfile`, `docker-compose.yml`, and `nginx.conf`.
-You can choose your preferred deployment strategy:

-#### Option A: Static Web Hosting (Netlify, Vercel, VPS...)

-You can host the frontend directly on any static platform.
-You will need to handle environment variable injection yourself depending on your platform's build pipeline.

-#### Option B: Self-Hosted Containerized Stack (Docker & Nginx)

 1. Ensure you have **Docker**, **Docker Compose** and **Nginx** installed on your server.